Our History

 - February 2013: Inaugural Reception to bring together the nearly 300 members of the Alliance of Minority Physicians

-- May 2013: Awarded the Provost Grant for Diversity Initiatives
+- May 2013: Awarded the University of Pennsylvania Provost Grant for Diversity Initiatives

 - September 2013: Mentoring Families created to bring together the 170 faculty, housestaff, and medical student participants into 12 mentoring groups named after historical minority figures influential in healthcare